Updated 21 November 2014

 Clinical trials must be approved

-In Denmark, clinical trials must be notified to the Danish Health and Medicines Authority by the person, individual or group that takes overall responsibility for the trial (the sponsor), but a doctor or dentist (the investigator) must always participate in the conduct of the trial.
+In Denmark, clinical trials must be notified to the Danish Medicines Agency by the person, individual or group that takes overall responsibility for the trial (the sponsor), but a doctor or dentist (the investigator) must always participate in the conduct of the trial.

-The Danish Health and Medicines Authority evaluates both the quality of the investigation and the patient safety of clinical trials.
+The Danish Medicines Agency evaluates both the quality of the investigation and the patient safety of clinical trials.

 In Denmark, clinical trials must also be notified to a research ethics committee, which performs an overall assessment of the trial's ethical aspects.
-Before a clinical trial can be started, approvals must be obtained from both a research ethics committee and the Danish Health and Medicines Authority.
+Before a clinical trial can be started, approvals must be obtained from both a research ethics committee and the Danish Medicines Agency.

 Report adverse reactions in clinical trials (SUSAR)